jordanbreen280/Laravel-Docker/readme.md

 - You now have a development environment of your own.
 Don't forget to use version control!

-- Finally, you may need to run some commands in the Docker machine.
-To run a terminal on the Docker environemnt use `docker-compose exec -d app bash`
+- Finally, remember if you need to run some commands in the Docker machine you can get to the interactive bash prompt by using `docker-compose exec -d app bash`.
+Use `exit` to leave this interactive bash session.

 ### If you have any questions or comments with regards to this project, please email `g.trombino@ulster.ac.uk`